-25 May A Romantic Sunset Walk in Charming Locorotondo
+25 May A Dreamy Sunset Walk in Locorotondo, One of Apulia prettiest Towns

 Less than 10 km from Alberobello, the delightful town of Locorotondo looks very different from the village famous for the trulli, the traditional whitewashed dry stone huts with their typical conic-shaped roofs.